LeetLLM

 After building this from scratch, here are the things that surprised us most:

-1. Tool descriptions are the most important part of the system.
 Not the prompt.
 Not the model.
 The tool descriptions.
 A bad tool description causes the model to pick the wrong tool or pass wrong arguments, and then the entire agent goes off the rails.
 Invest time here.

-2. Start with one tool and add more gradually.
 We tried starting with 8 tools and the agent got confused.
 Starting with 1-2 tools and adding more only when needed produced much better results.
 When you have too many tools, the model struggles with selection.

 šŸ’” Key insight: The agent loop is trivially simple.
 Everything hard is in the edges.
 The core loop (call LLM, execute tool, repeat) is 30 lines.
 The cost controls, timeouts, error handling, observability, and human-in-the-loop approval are where all the complexity lives.

-3. Smaller models need more guardrails.
-GPT-4o handles ambiguous tool calls gracefully.
-A 7B parameter model needs stricter schemas, more examples in tool descriptions, and tighter output parsing.
+GPT-5.4 handles ambiguous tool calls gracefully.
+An open-weight model like Qwen3.5 needs stricter schemas, more examples in tool descriptions, and tighter output parsing.
 If you're building with open-source models, budget extra time for tool reliability.

-4. Always have an escape hatch.
 Max iterations, cost caps, and timeouts aren't optional.
 An agent without limits is a liability.
 Set conservative limits first and relax them based on observed behavior.

 Going further